scytherswings/Plex-Board/README.md

 ## System Requirements

-You should have enough space to allow logs and an image cache, so I wouldn't recommend using on a system with less that 1GB free HDD space.
+You should have enough space to allow logs and an image cache, so I wouldn't recommend using on a system with less than 1GB free HDD space.

 Rails can probably run on 512MB of RAM fine and CPU usage will vary.
 You can probably get away with a single core, but dual core may run smoother.